How to unblock a toilet

 1. Put on those rubber gloves and some old clothes and make sure your newspaper is in place.

-2. Bail some of the water out of the toilet.
+3. Bail some of the water out of the toilet.
 You can do this using a small (disposable!) container and pour it into the sink or a bucket.

-4. Either replace the lid or put your thumb over the top to create a vacuum.
+5. Either replace the lid or put your thumb over the top to create a vacuum.
 If your thumb isn’t big enough to cover the neck completely, use some cling film and an elastic band to create a seal that operates like the lid.

-5. Push the open end of the bottle into the toilet bowl and plunge it up and down vigorously, ensuring that it remains completely under the water.
+6. Push the open end of the bottle into the toilet bowl and plunge it up and down vigorously, ensuring that it remains completely under the water.

-How to prevent toilet blockages
+How to stop a toilet from blocking

 The first step to preventing further toilet blockages is understanding what has caused the initial blockage.
-If this is something that has been happening regularly then steps need to be taken to address the root cause.
+If this is something that has been happening regularly, then steps need to be taken to address the root cause.

 Why does my toilet keep blocking?

 A toilet that is becoming regularly blocked can happen for a number of different reasons.
+Some common causes of toilet blockage may include:

-Common culprits of this are wipes and sanitary products.
+• Flushing non-flushable items down the toilet: Common culprits of this are wipes and sanitary products.
 You should only flush human waste and toilet paper down your toilet!

-If too much toilet paper has been used it doesn’t always dissolve properly, thicker ply toilet paper can also have issues being dissolved.
+• Toilet paper: If too much toilet paper has been used it doesn’t always dissolve properly, thicker ply toilet paper can also have issues being dissolved.

 Don’t let plumbing problems ruin your day